 For engagements with production traces, we scan for PII before the optimization run and redact as needed.
 We can operate under your API keys (so tokens never hit our infrastructure) or under a dedicated account we manage.
 Data residency (US, EU, on-prem) is configurable at intake.

-A 20-minute intro call covers your current setup, the data you have, what "better" means for your team, and whether a one-time or retainer engagement fits.
+category, urgency, routing, reply_draft.
+These are the rows of the per-field table.A 20-minute intro call covers your current setup, the data you already have, and what "better" means for your team.
 No prep needed.
+If the engagement is a fit, we schedule the 2-week window from there.